sameercodes28/KGVilla/docs/technical_architecture.md

 The AI looks at the drawing and performs a "Chain of Thought" analysis:
 1.  **Scale & Segment:** Measures pixels to real-world meters.
 2.  **Infer Systems:** "See a kitchen?
 Add stove wiring and leakage trays."
 (Things not drawn but required).
+3.  **Regional Context:** Adjusts connection fees (VA/El) based on the project location (e.g., Stockholm vs Västra Götaland).
-3.  **Price Assemblies:** Applies 2025 unit rates for specific wall/floor recipes (e.g., Wet Room Wall vs Standard Wall).
+4.  **Price Assemblies:** Applies 2025 unit rates for specific wall/floor recipes (e.g., Wet Room Wall vs Standard Wall).
-4.  **Return Data:** Returns a structured JSON with a detailed cost breakdown.
+5.  **Return Data:** Returns a structured JSON with a detailed cost breakdown.

 ---